RyanVNgo/RyanVNgo.github.io/_posts/2025-06-26-building-a-game-engine-4.md

 };
 {% endhighlight %}

-As shown, the class sets and stores the start time and when destroyed, it evaluated and printed the elapsed time.
+When initialized, the object sets and stores the start time and when destroyed, it evaluates and prints the elapsed time.

-Now we can profile our function in a similar same way as before but in a much cleaner way.
+Now we can profile our function like before but in a much cleaner way.

 {% highlight cpp %}
 #include "profiling.h"